The Last Matinee: Plot

-Goni's friends Angela and Esteban feel something is off with Goni and the girl, as they do not see them moving, so Angela goes down to check on him, only to find the two of them dead.
+Goni's friends Angela and Esteban feel something is off with Goni and the girl.
+Angela goes down to check on him, only to find the two of them dead.
 Meanwhile, the killer attacks Gabriela and kills her when he stabs her in the heart with a pocket knife.
 Due to some technical difficulties Ana confuses the screams with complaints and restores the movie, which had stopped due to the film breaking.
 She eventually goes down into the theater, finding all the victims with their eyes gouged out, and is horrified.
 She encounters a frightened Angela, who then barely escapes the killer when she knocks him out with a fire extinguisher.
 They try to escape but when they find Mauricio's corpse, Ana realizes the killer has the keys.
 When the killer awakens he chases the boy Tomás, but he is saved by Ana, as she stabs the killer in his right eye with a shard of glass.

 Ana, Angela, and Tomás take refuge inside the projection room, where Ana calls the police.
 However, within seconds the killer breaks through the locked door, and shows them the glass jar in which he keeps the eyes of his victims, as he chews his own severed eye in front of them.
 As the killer approaches them with a knife, Angela tosses a pile of tapes at him, creating a distraction that allows Tomas and Ana to escape.
 Angela runs through a back room and tries to escape through the roof stairs, but the killer catches her and kills her by hitting her head repeatedly with the projector, covering it with her blood.
 Ana comforts Tomás and takes him back to the theater.
 As they wait for the police, she pulls the metal bar out of the dead teenagers, and they go to the entrance, where the killer then attacks them.
 Ana is stabbed by the killer, and he then goes after Tomás.
 Although she is wounded, Ana takes the metal bar and stabs the killer through the chest from behind, killing him.
 He drops the glass jar and it breaks, scattering eyeballs everywhere.
 The police arrive at the theater, and as Ana hugs Tomás to comfort him, he stares at the victims' eyes.